grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 TODO validation - put in factories, except nulls - an object requires valid peers. http://misko.hevery.com/code-reviewers-guide/flaw-constructor-does-real-work/

+TODO static collaborators - not context independent - each service cannot obtain its own context, but rather context is forced on them.
 TODO independent deployability

 TODO principle at different level of abstraction - single level of abstraction principle